STATEMENT OF EQUAL OPPORTUNITY

 Academic Advisors and Success Coordinators can arrange for testing to identify the student's interests, values, and personality traits.
 Information concerning employment opportunities in various fields is available.
 For the student who intends to pursue a four-year program, catalogs, from many colleges/universities, and other resources are available.
 Visit the Student Activities Calendar to determine University Transfer Recruitment dates.
 Other services available include tutoring, disability services, success workshops, and seminars.
 Campus and community support service referrals are made as needed.
 All information, assistance and guidance provided by the Academic Advising and Success Center is offered free of charge to current students and alumni.

-Hill College has testing centers on the Hill County and Johnson County campuses.
+Hill College has testing centers on the Hill County Campus, Johnson County Campus and Burleson Higher Education Center.
 The Testing Center(s) offer the following exams:

 - Accuplacer ATB exam (Ability to Benefit) – a placement exam which allows a student who is not a high school graduate access to financial aid through Title IV eligibility from the Consolidated and Further Continuing Appropriations Act of 2015;